Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Methodology

 \subsection{Macro Task Merging Graph}

-In this section, we focus on constructing \graphUpper, which provides crucial macro graph information for the subsequent \model.
-The construction of \graphUpper \ primarily involves two core steps: first, obtaining a merging interaction matrix, and second, computing the macro nodes and constructing the macro edges, respectively.
+We begin by constructing \graphUpper, which provides essential macro-level graph information for the subsequent \model \ modeling.
+The construction of \graphUpper \ primarily involves two core steps: (1) obtaining a merged interaction matrix, and (2) computing the macro nodes and constructing the macro edges in order.

-\paragraph{\textbf{Merging Interaction Matrix}} In real-world recommendation scenarios, multiple tasks often coexist (e.g., users may click and purchase an item simultaneously).
-These task combinations represent the co-existence of various interaction patterns between users and items, reflecting different degrees of user preference.

-To accurately capture these preferences, we introduce a scoring function to quantify the importance of such task combinations.
-For any user $u \in \mathcal{U}$ and item $i \in \mathcal{I}$, the possible task combinations set between them are denoted as:
+\paragraph{\textbf{Merging Interaction Matrix}} In real-world scenarios, multiple tasks often coexist (e.g., users may click on and purchase an item simultaneously).
+These task combinations reflect the coexistence of diverse interaction patterns between users and items, indicating varying degrees of user preference.
+To accurately capture these preferences, we introduce a scoring function to quantify the importance level of such task combinations.
+For any user $u \in \mathcal{U}$ and item $i \in \mathcal{I}$, the potential mutual task combinations set is represented by: